 - Suitable for designers with either JS expertise or access to a JS-skilled programmer.

 With Cluvio, one can quickly design elegant, interactive dashboards.
-Furthermore, these dashboards can be shared with clients and colleagues easily via links and can be accessed by others without necessitating for logging in.
+Furthermore, these dashboards can be shared with clients and colleagues easily via links and can be accessed by others without necessitating logging in.

 - Automatically generates suggestions for visualizing available data as a chart.